TouK/nussknacker-helm/src/README.md

 -------------
 For flink mode Nussknacker doesn't have any special requirements, except for settings specific for dependencies.

-For lite-streaming mode, Nussknacker Designer manages deployments and configMaps for each scenario.
+For streaming-lite mode, Nussknacker Designer manages deployments and configMaps for each scenario.
 Default service account, role and rolebinding will be created, if you want to use existing role, you can specify it with `rbac.useExistingRole`